Foles beat Brady again as Bears squeeze by Tampa Bay 20-19

+CHICAGO (AP)Tom Brady held up four fingers as if he had one more play remaining, one more opportunity to pull out the win.
+If that’s what he was thinking, the three-time MVP would not say.

-CHICAGO (AP) — Tom Brady fell to Nick Foles again and appeared to lose count of downs on his final play, and the Chicago Bears beat the Tampa Bay Buccaneers 20-19 on Thursday night after Cairo Santos kicked a 38-year field goal with 1:17 remaining.
+Brady fell to Nick Foles again, appeared to lose count of downs on his final play with seconds remaining, and the Chicago Bears beat the Tampa Bay Buccaneers 20-19 on Thursday night after Cairo Santos kicked a 38-yard field goal with 1:17 remaining.

-DeAndre Houston-Carson broke up Brady’s fourth-down pass with 33 seconds left shortly after Santos kicked the go-ahead field goal.
-Brady put up four fingers, appearing to think he had one more down.
-Chicago took over, instead.
+DeAndre Houston-Carson broke up Brady’s fourth-down pass with 33 seconds left after Santos kicked the go-ahead field goal.
+Brady put up four fingers, as if he had one more down.
+Instead, Chicago took possession and came away with a narrow victory.

-But if he was thinking the Buccaneers had one more play, Brady wouldn’t say.

-“I know we needed a chunk and I was thinking about more yardage and it was bad execution,” he said.
-“I had a great opportunity there.
+”I know we needed a chunk and I was thinking about more yardage and it was bad execution,” Brady said. ”I had a great opportunity there.
 Just didn’t execute when we needed to.”

+Coach Bruce Arians insisted Brady did not lose track of downs. ”He knew,” Arians said.

 Brady never lost to Chicago in five meetings as a member of the Patriots.
 But facing Foles for the first time since New England lost to Philadelphia in Super Bowl 52, the six-time champion once again came up short.